qorg11/kill9/harmful/software/xmpp.md

 warn you when a message was send from an untrusted key, or you'll simply won't recieve messages from untrusted keys

+## File encryption

+When you upload something using http_upload using omemo, the file is encrypted, but using AES *symmetric* cryptography, rather than recipient's public key and your public key.
+As it is symmetric cryptography the passphrase is stored somewhere else, in this case, it is stored **in the URI**.
+Meaning that if an attacker could get the URI you've sent, they could get the file.

+Obviously, this is not likely to happen because the message with the URI is encrypted with TLS and OMEMO, but I think the file should've be encrypted with recipient's public key.

+The reason of this (i think) is that so you can use another tools to download omemo files.
+Like omemo-wget.

+Anyways, if you want to share files and get encrypted on-the-go you can always use pgp.